 Ontario

-This route includes UNESCO Biospheres, National Historic Sites, National and Provincial Parks, Conservation Areas, a bounty of tranquil lakes, the largest freshwater island in the world (Manitoulin) and bicycle friendly communities.
+This route across the Province of Ontario includes UNESCO Biospheres, National Historic Sites, National and Provincial Parks, Conservation Areas, well-designed cycling infrastructure (hello, Ottawa), a bounty of tranquil lakes, the largest freshwater island in the world (Manitoulin) and welcoming, bicycle-friendly communities.
+Along the way, you can fuel up on Ontario's famed butter tarts.
+The route traverses several of Ontario's established bikepacking routes, which have flourished in recent years as word spreads that the province is blessed with a wealth of backroads and trails worth exploring.

 For the most part, there are services at regular intervals on this route.
 So there is no need to carry provisions for multiple days.